Dog Training Tips for Aggressive Behavior

 Instead I used a very structured approach, waiting outside the door after knocking for him to settle down.
 He was so worked up that his back leg was shaking a lot.
 This was more than I had ever seen before.
 It showed me he was not ready for me to come inside.

-I kept my body sideways to the door, yawned quite a bit (a calming signal) and turned away when he got the most intense.
-This helped him calm down somewhat, but he was still very aroused.
+I adopted some soft body language; kept my body sideways to the dog, yawned quite a bit (a calming signal) and turned away when he got the most intense.
+This helped him calm down somewhat, but he was still very aroused and I saw signs of some fear and anxiety.

 I waited about 10 minutes before Carl settled down enough to walk away from the door.
-As soon as he did, I tossed in some high-value training treats to create a positive association.
+As soon as he did, I tossed in some high-value training treats behind him to create a positive association.
+This is one of the early dog training tips for aggressive behavior as it helps the dog feel better as they move away (increasing distance).
+Creating extra space is a wonderful way of stopping dog aggression or in this case, a fear response.

 I repeated this approach 4-6 times until he was much calmer.
-However, calmer was all I could achieve with this approach after 20 minutes at the door.
+However, calmer was all I could achieve in 20 minutes with this technique at the door.
 Finally I had the guardian call Carl away, put him on the leash and leave the area so I could enter without his presence.

 I coached the guardian on bringing Carl back into the room in a slower, structured way while on the leash.
-I didn’t want Carl to lunge or pull so as soon as he did either, the guardian stopped.
-I had also left a trail of high value treats from where he was to my location to provide even more positive reinforcement.
+I didn’t want Carl to lunge or pull so as soon as he started to show signs of arousal or anxiety, the guardian stopped.
+They key is to read the dog and stop and arrange for more space between what its fearful of before it gets so intense the dog cant control its emotions.

 It took a while, but eventually Carl started sitting down on his own and eventually laying down.
 I kept my voice quiet and avoided big movements or direct eye contact.
 These actions can upset a dog.
 My goal was to help Carl practice staying calm in the room with me.

-I started out by talking about some creative ways to exercise Carl inside.
-This will help him considerably and reduce the stress his guardians have as they can all be done inside.
+We discussed some creative ways to exercise Carl inside like feeding out of a snuffle mat or using puzzle toys.
+This will help him considerably by providing some stimulation and reduce the stress his guardians have as these activities can all be done inside.

 I also discussed how to create a healthy leader-follower relationship.
-This includes petting with a purpose and using passive training.
+This includes establishing marker words, Celebrating desired behaviors recognizing and responding to cut off signals and redirecting when dogs ask for attention in less than ideal ways.
 We also discussed the importance of introducing and enforcing rules.

 These will all help flip the leader follower dynamic and help Carl start to see his humans acting like leaders.
 This will be important in order for Carl to start trusting in their ability to lead and control the situation.
 Many dogs that act aggressively toward people are often stressed.
-They feel like they are in charge of humans who don’t listen to them.
+They feel like they are in charge of humans who don’t listen to them or the human puts them in situations they arent prepared for.

 When you have a human aggressive dog, having guests over can be nerve-racking and stressful.
 I gave my camera to them so they could film me.
 In the video below I talk about ways to create a positive experience for guests and additional dog training tips for aggressive behavior.